 What is a work at home vintage expert – a “wahve”?

 A wahve is an experienced professional who is retiring or has retired from the traditional workforce but who wants to continue his/her career working from home.
 We call wahves “pretirees” who want more life-work balance at this stage in their lives.
 WAHVE’s remote workers are unique in that they are skilled, vintage professionals who work from their home office on a freelance basis, using internet and telecommuting technology.
-Wahves are people who have worked in their area of expertise for at least 25 years and are approaching retirement.
+Wahves are people who have worked in their area of expertise for at least 25 years of work experience and have worked in their area of expertise for at least 15 years and approaching retirement.

 How do I apply to become a wahve?

 It couldn’t be easier.
 Click “apply” and complete our Preliminary Profile.
 One of our staff will call you for an interview.